water00/libsf/README.md

 # What is libsf
 libsf is simple C++ framework with few utilities

-It consists of follow simple utitlities
+It consists of following simple utitlities
   1. Debug
   2. Timer
   3. State Machine